 JP: Yeah, the question of their ability to fathom certain things.

-DM: Yeah and you know in the U.S. Abolitionist Movement, which was really, had many many layers which included instructing children, you know, School manuals and all and so there would be like these kind of primers with question: “what must the Abolitionist do?
-Think for the slave.”
+DM: Yeah and you know In the U.S. abolitionist movement, which was really, had many many layers which included instructing children, you know, school manuals and all and so there would be like [1:45:00] these kind of primers with questions: What must the abolitionist do?
+Think for the slave.
 Because the slave obviously can’t think for themselves.

-JP: Conversations about schooling and sort of that Frederick Douglass and William Lloyd Garrison debate about literacy.
+JP: Our conversations about schooling and sort of that Frederick Douglass and William Lloyd Garrison debate about literacy.
 Capacities of even slaves advocating for abolition as in some ways unable to claim equal footing and be on the same playing field as white abolitionists.

-RF: Well it’s the same thing in Haiti when the US occupied Haiti in the 1910s and up to 1940, There is a very famous quote by the Secretary of State think it was Jennings, he says, “Oh dear, niggers speaking French!”
+RF: Well it’s the same thing in Haiti when the US occupied Haiti in the 1910’s and up to 1940, There is a very famous quote by the Secretary of State, think it was [William] Jennings [Bryan], he says, “Oh dear, niggers speaking French!”